 Thus Coldwater Counseling Center does not offer the kind of “internships” found in many other clinical settings--a time-limited program of a year or other fixed period in which an intern or associate gains hours towards licensure and after this fixed amount of time their employment ends.
 Such an approach, from our point of view, is often not in the best interest of patients.
 Therefore at Coldwater Counseling Center when intern/associate staff members are licensed they continue with their assigned caseload of patients on behalf of Coldwater Counseling Center as do those who begin as licensed therapists.

 SUMMARY OF A STAFF POSITION AT COLDWATER COUNSELING CENTER

 1. Those working as staff therapists at Coldwater Counseling Center must be in some form of analysis or depth psychotherapy acceptable to CCC that helps them monitor their own psychological issues and their countertransference reactions to patients.

-2. Caseloads are dependent on our intake volumes, but most licensed therapists carry caseloads from four to ten patients (individuals and couples), intern/associates from six to ten.
+2. Caseloads are dependent on our intake volumes, but most licensed therapists carry caseloads from four to ten patients (individuals and couples), intern/associates from eight to ten, as they are required to work a minimum of eight hours per week.
 Some see more.

 3. We pay licensed therapists a percentage of the fees collected, 55% if using CCC offices and 65% if the therapist provides the office space.
 Licensed therapists sign a letter of agreement as an independent contractor.
 Intern/associates, since they are not licensed, are paid on an hourly basis and are considered employees.
-We pay intern/associates a starting rate of $12 per hour; this rate increases depending on the size of the intern/associates caseload, up to $17 per hour.
-Once licensed those who begin on staff as intern/associates usually choose to become independent contractors.
+Because we are a sliding scale agency and incur extra overhead by having employees we pay intern/associates at the current minimum wage rate (presently $10 per hour).
+Once licensed those who begin on staff as intern/associates usually choose to become independent contractors and are paid accordingly.